-If you purchase a Note for an amount (net of accrued interest) in excess of its principal amount (or, in the case of a Note with OID, its remaining stated redemption price at maturity), you will have premium with respect to such Note in the amount of such excess.
-A Holder who purchases a Note at a premium may elect to treat such premium as "amortizable bond premium."
-If you make this election, the amount of interest that you must include in income for each accrual period (where such Note is not optionally redeemable prior to its Maturity Date) is reduced (but not below zero) by the portion of the premium allocable to such period based on the Note's yield to maturity.
+If you purchase a Class M Debt Note for an amount (net of accrued interest) in excess of its principal amount (or, in the case of a Class M Debt Note with OID, its remaining stated redemption price at maturity), you will have premium with respect to such Note in the amount of such excess.
+A Holder who purchases a Class M Debt Note at a premium may elect to treat such premium as "amortizable bond premium."
+If you make this election, the amount of interest that you must include in income for each accrual period (where such Note is not optionally redeemable prior to its Maturity Date) is reduced (but not below zero) by the portion of the premium allocable to such period based on the Class M Debt Note's yield to maturity.
 If the amortizable bond premium allocable to an accrual period exceeds the interest allocable to that accrual period, you may treat the excess as a bond premium deduction for the accrual period.
-However, the amount treated as a bond premium deduction is limited to the amount by which your total interest income on the Note in prior accrual periods exceeds the total amount treated by you as a bond premium deduction on the Note in prior accrual periods.
-If a Note may be called prior to maturity, but after you acquired it, you generally may not assume that the call will be exercised and must amortize premium to the Maturity Date.
-If the Note is in fact called, you may deduct any unamortized premium in the year of the call.
+However, the amount treated as a bond premium deduction is limited to the amount by which your total interest income on the Class M Debt Note in prior accrual periods.
+If a Class M Debt Note may be called prior to maturity, but after you acquired it, you generally may not assume that the call will be exercised and must amortize premium to the Maturity Date.
+If the Class M Debt Note is in fact called, you may deduct any unamortized premium in the year of the call.
 If you make the election described above, the election will apply to all debt instruments the interest on which is not excludible from gross income ("Fully Taxable Bonds") that you hold at the beginning of the first taxable year to which the election applies and to all Fully Taxable Bonds you later acquire.
 You may revoke this election only with the consent of the IRS.

-If you do not make this election, you must include the full amount of each interest payment in income in accordance with your regular method of tax accounting, and you will receive a tax benefit from the premium only in computing your gain or loss upon the sale or other disposition or retirement of the Note.
-Thus, in that event, the premium will reduce capital gain or increase capital loss realized on the disposition or retirement of the Note.
+If you do not make this election, you must include the full amount of each interest payment in income in accordance with your regular method of tax accounting, and you will receive a tax benefit from the premium only in computing your gain or loss upon the sale or other disposition or retirement of the Class M Debt Note.
+Thus, in that event, the premium will reduce capital gain or increase capital loss realized on the disposition or retirement of the Class M Debt Note.

-If you purchase a Note with OID at a purchase price that exceeds the remaining stated redemption price at maturity of a Note, you are not required to include in income any OID with respect to such Note.
-If you purchase a Note with OID for an amount in excess of its adjusted issue price, but less than its remaining stated redemption price at maturity, you will have acquisition premium with respect to such Note in the amount of such excess.
-If you purchase a Note with OID at an acquisition premium, the amount of OID you will include in income in each taxable year will be reduced by that portion of the acquisition premium properly allocable to such year.
-Unless you make the accrual method election described below in "-U.S. Persons-Accrual Method Election," acquisition premium is allocated on a pro rata basis to each accrual of OID, so that you are allowed to reduce each OID accrual by a constant fraction.
+If you purchase a Class M Debt Note with OID at a purchase price that exceeds the remaining stated redemption price at maturity of a Class M Debt Note, you are not required to include in income any OID with respect to such Note.
+If you purchase a Class M Debt Note with OID for an amount in excess of its adjusted issue price, but less than its remaining stated redemption price at maturity, you will have acquisition premium with respect to such Note in the amount of such excess.
+If you purchase a Class M Debt Note with OID at an acquisition premium, the amount of OID you will include in income in each taxable year will be reduced by that portion of the acquisition premium properly allocable to such year.
+Unless you make the accrual method election described below in "-U.S. Persons-Class M Debt Notes-Accrual Method Election," acquisition premium is allocated on a pro rata basis to each accrual of OID, so that you are allowed to reduce each OID accrual by a constant fraction.